beakerbrowser/beaker-browser.gitbook.io/joining-the-social-network.md

 Every user has a "Profile Hyperdrive" which represents them on the network.
 [Learn more](intermediate/your-profile-drive.md).
 {% endhint %}

-In this guide, we're going to personalize your profile drive, find some other users to add to your address book, get you listed in Beaker's User Directory, and setup a hackable social-media feed.
+In this guide, we're going to personalize your profile drive, find some other users to add to your address book, get you listed in Beaker's User Directory, and set up a hackable social media feed.

 ### Customizing your profile drive